Trippier charged for alleged breach of betting rules | Goal.com

 The Football Association (FA) has charged Kieran Trippier with misconduct for allegedly breaching betting rules.

-The England full-back is said to have broken E8(1)(a)(ii) and (b) in July last year, around the time he moved to Atletico Madrid from Tottenham.
+The England full-back has been charged for breaches in July last year, around the time he moved to Atletico Madrid from Tottenham in a deal worth £20 million ($25m).

 Trippier is said to have broken the rule which forbids players from betting or instructing others to bet on matters concerning "football anywhere in the world, including... the transfer of players, employment of managers, team selection or disciplinary matters".